AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-cpanel.md

      ![](../assets/Screen_Shot_2015-11-20_at_3.48.08_PM.png)

 1. Click the Create User button.
-1. Now that you\'ve created the user, you need to associate it to a database.
+1. Now that you have created the user, you need to associate it to a database.
 Go back to the Add New User section - see the settings for Add User to Database?
-That\'s what we need.
+That's what we need.
 1. In the User dropdown of this section, select the user you created.
 1. In the Database dropdown of this section, select the database you want to connect to MBI.
 1. Click the Add button.